SuperOfficeDocs/superoffice-docs/user-guide/en/import/index.md

 ## Import additional information

-If you are missing a lot of information about customers and contacts in SuperOffice, you have the option of updating only empty fields without overwriting the existing information.
-To do this, use the **Merge - update empty fields** action when importing companies and contacts.
+If you are missing a lot of information about customers and contacts in SuperOffice, use the **Merge - update empty fields** action when importing companies and contacts.
+This will update only empty fields without overwriting the existing information.

 <!-- Referenced links -->
 [1]: import-from-excel.md